ddsky/api-league-clients/android/docs/TextApi.md

 - **Accept**: application/json

-## detectSentiment
+## detectSentimentAPI

-> DetectSentiment200Response detectSentiment(text)
+> DetectSentimentAPI200Response detectSentimentAPI(text)

-Detect Sentiment
+Detect Sentiment API

 Detect the sentiment (positive or negative) of a given text.
 The entire document is scored and also each individual sentence.